TasfiaZaima/Match-Win-Prediction-Model/README.md

 ## Project Overview

 This project aims to develop a machine learning model that predicts the outcomes of ICC Men's Cricket World Cup matches using structured match-level metadata.
-The prediction focuses on identifying the winning team based on inputs such as venue, toss winner, toss decision, and participating teams.
+The prediction focuses on identifying the winning team based on inputs such as venue, toss winner, toss decision and participating teams.

 The motivation behind this project stems from the complexity and multifactorial nature of cricket match outcomes, especially in international tournaments.
-Due to the unavailability of player-level statistics and weather information in the dataset, the model uses encoded categorical features at the team and match level.
+Due to the unavailability of player-level statistics and weather information in the dataset the model uses encoded categorical features at the team and match level.

----

 ## Dataset Description